haiwen/seafile-user-manual/en/syncing_client/linux-cli.md

 ## Installation

-You can follow [this documentaion](install_linux_client.md) to install older version of Seafile CLI client on various Linux distributions.

 Since 9.0.7 version, We provide the command-line client `Seafile-cli-x86_64.AppImage`, which is used in the same way as seaf-cli.
-When you download `Seafile-cli-x86_64.AppImage` from our website, you can rename `Seafile-cli-x86_64.AppImage` to `seaf-cli` and then copy `seaf-cli` to the system path.
+After you download `Seafile-cli-x86_64.AppImage` from our website, you can rename `Seafile-cli-x86_64.AppImage` to `seaf-cli` and then copy `seaf-cli` to the system path.

 ```
 sudo mv Seafile-cli-x86_64.AppImage seaf-cli